confucius/KanbanGuides/site/content/guide/index.md

 - **Flow Constraint** (16)**:** The bottleneck with the least capacity in the Definition of Workflow.
 There can be multiple bottlenecks (all with less capacity than what is required by the demand), and the Flow Constraint is the most limited one.
 It restricts the Kanban system’s overall Throughput, determining the pace at which Value is delivered.
 Example: In a software development team, if the testing takes the longest and limits the release of features, testing is the Flow Constraint that sets the system’s pace.
 In Knowledge Work, bottlenecks often exhibit turbulent behaviour and can move around the workflow in unpredictable ways.
 But sometimes bottlenecks are stubborn.
 - **Simplified DBR (Drum-Buffer-Rope)** (3,16)**:** A simplified scheduling method where the Kanban system’s Throughput sets the workflow pace, and Throughput acts as a replenishment signal like in CONWIP.
 Suppose there is a Kanban system using Simplified Drum-Buffer-Rope, and the Definition of Workflow is designed to handle up to 15 Items, with 12 actively in progress/process (drum) and a Buffer of 3 Items ready to start, ensuring Work continues smoothly if any of the 12 Items face issues by pulling from the Buffer, maintaining Flow with, for example, 13 in progress/process and 2 in reserve.
 The rope signals replenishment when an Item is delivered, keeping the total within the 15-Item limit, and the system prioritizes rebuilding the Buffer quickly if it is depleted, proactively resolving issues to sustain Flow.
 Not everyone supports it.

-### If Kanban system members need to prioritize a Work Item to ‘start’ … {#if-kanban-system-members-need-to-prioritize-a-work-item-to-‘start’-…}
+### If Kanban system members need to prioritize a Work Item to ‘start’

 _Here are some optional non-Kanban techniques that some but not all communities support:_